Frequently Asked Questions for Candidates

 • Exemption to the 25 Signature Requirement for Nomination to Council:

-Candidates in municipalities with fewer than 4,000 electors will be exempt from the
+Candidates in municipalities with fewer than 4,000 electors in the last election will be exempt from the

 requirement to obtain 25 nomination endorsement signatures through a regulation.

-Currently, The Municipallity of Hastings Highlands has approximately 8,800 electors
+The Municipallity of Hastings Highlands had more than 4,000 electors in the 2014 Election.

 Please click on the link for more information: